-$SUPPORT\ REQUESTED^{21}$ - $CORRESPONDS\ TO\ SECTION\ V.1\ CRITERION\ 7:\ SUPPORT\ REQUESTED$
+SUPPORT REQUESTED21- CORRESPONDS TO SECTION V.1 CRITERION 7: SUPPORT REQUESTED

-- 1) Provide a complete, consistent, and detailed budget presentation through the submission of the following: SF-424A, Budget Justification Narrative, Form 2: Staffing Profile, and Form 3: Income Analysis. - 2) Describe how the total budget is appropriate for the proposed project and the total number of unduplicated patients projected to be served (consistent with Form 1A: General Information Worksheet, Table 1: Funding Reduction by Patients Projected to Be Served, and the Summary Page). - 3) Describe how the proportion of federal funds requested in this application is appropriate given other sources of funding, including those specified in Form 3: Income Analysis (e.g., in-kind donations) and the Budget Justification Narrative.
+- Provide a complete, consistent, and detailed budget presentation through the submission of the following: SF-424A, Budget Justification Narrative, Form 2: Staffing Profile, and Form 3: Income Analysis. - Describe how the total budget is appropriate for the proposed project and the total number of unduplicated patients projected to be served (consistent with Form 1A: General Information Worksheet, Table 1: Funding Reduction by Patients Projected to Be Served, and the Summary Page). - 3) Describe how the proportion of federal funds requested in this application is appropriate given other sources of funding, including those specified in Form 3: Income Analysis (e.g., in-kind donations) and the Budget Justification Narrative. - Describe expected shifts in the payer mix (consistent with payer categories listed on Form 3: Income Analysis) and the potential impact on the overall budget, including plans to mitigate any expected adverse impacts.